Apply and Register for Classes

 To look up a staff or instructor’s email or phone number, please access our staff directory.

 To obtain a parking permit, inquire about costs and how to purchase a parking permit, please visit our parking website.

 Click here for a Campus Map

-If you still have questions that have not been answered by the departments above, then contact us by phone (530) 661-5703, or by e-mail at firstname.lastname@example.org.
+If you still have questions that have not been answered by the departments above, you may contact us by e-mail at firstname.lastname@example.org.
 Inquiries are usually answered within one business day, but may be delayed during peak times.